-All share-based payments, including grants of stock options, are recognized in the income statement as an operating expense, based on their fair values.
+All share-based payments, including grants of stock options, are recognized in the statements of earnings as operating expenses, based on their fair values.

 The Company has made an estimate of expected forfeitures, based on its historical experience, and is recognizing compensation cost only for those stock-based compensation awards expected to vest.